magicalbrad/thundertixGA4/README.md

 Details of Simo Ahava's implementation is here: https://www.simoahava.com/analytics/cookieless-tracking-cross-site-iframes/

 I don't know whether this will actually be of use to anyone.
 I thought I'd share it as it took a bit of trial and error for to get it working, so maybe this will save someone else a few headaches.
-For now, I won't put a lot of detail, as I don't know whether or not it will be useful to anyone else.
+For now, I won't put a lot of detail, as I don't know how useful to anyone else.
 I may add more details later, of there s sufficient interest.

 ## Overview
 Briefly, the problem is that for security reasons, browsers are blocking cookies from third party iframes.
 This also prevents analytics from working in some situations including embedding a Thundertix ticketing frame on your website.
 (See Simo Ahava's post above for more details.)

 This solution gets around that by having the child frame pass the event information to the parent window to be recorded.

 This means the analytics from the Thundertix events will appear in your main site's analytics account.
-By default, this is st up to record the iframe events as standard page view, click, and scroll events on the main site, as this requires minimal setup.
+By default, this is set up to record the iframe events as standard page view, click, and scroll events on the main site, as this requires minimal setup.
 You can chose to record them using custom events, but that will require additional configuration in Google Analytics.

 Unfortunately, at this time Thundertix does not provide sufficient data to use GA4's recommended "purchase" event.
 So, by default a custom "ticket_purchase" event is used for conversions.
 This means that event must be manually configured as a custom event in Google Analytics, of you wish to track purchase events.